Wellbeing & Family Support

 SENDCo & Thrive Champion: Leanne Pearson

-The Pastoral Team can be contacted through the Wellbeing Hotline, or by filling in the contact form below.
+The Pastoral Team can be contacted through the school office, or by filling in the contact form below.
 Your message will be allocated to the most appropriate member of staff, who will get back to you as soon as possible.

 If you are concerned about the immediate safety of yourself or others call 999.